james-cole/manifold-lab/content/post/away_day_2026/index.md

 ---

-For our lab away day this year, we visit Kew Gardens, and met some very interesting trees.
+For our lab away day this year, we visited the ever-impressive Kew Gardens.
+It was extremely hot, but we met some very interesting trees.